 Abstract: The fellowships support the development and expansion of the field of the social scientific study of Jewish Americans and the contemporary Jewish-American experience; enhance funding opportunities for up-and-coming scholars in the midst of institutional cutbacks in higher education; and encourage graduate students in sociology, social psychology, social anthropology, demography, contemporary history, social work, political science, geography and education to expand their research to include the study of North American Jewry.
 Preference will be given to requests for funding to support doctoral research, but requests for funding to support the writing phase of the dissertation will also be considered.

 Association for the Sociology of Religion

-Supports scholars involved in the area of women and religion; this includes religion and gender issues and feminist perspectives on religion.
-Dissertation research qualifies for funding, and travel assistance is also available.
-Scholars at the beginning of their careers are particularly encouraged to apply.
-Membership is required for consideration.
+Abstract: Applications are invited from scholars involved in promising research the area of women and religion; this includes religion and gender issues, and feminist perspectives on religion.
+Dissertation research qualifies for funding.

 Association of Centers for the Study of Congress

 Abstract: This grant supports graduate-level research conducted at member repositories of the ACSC.
 Each application will be evaluated on its merits.
 Primary consideration will be given to projects involving the substantive study of issues related to the study of Congress.
 Each proposal should be aimed at a discrete end product such as a book, dissertation, thesis, article, documentary, film, exhibit, website, or social networking site.